ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 ### Tailwind Prop Order Priority:

-Styled elements should have their className props listed similarly across the entire application when possible, where the main order of priority is:
+Styled elements should have their className props listed similarly across the entire application when possible, where the main order of priority is made up of the following categories:

 1. Positional props
 2. Visual styling
 3. Media queries which follow points 1 and 2

-_Tailwind prop priority within each category is not strict, but consistency should be sought within components._
+_Prop order priority within each category is not strict, but consistency should be sought within components._

 ### Passing Props for Conditional Styling: